Escort personnel to deposit county or state funds collected by Sheriff`s employees, Tax office, Clerk of Courts, etc.

 Assist the public by escorting funeral processions in marked patrol vehicles safely throughout the county.

 Assist the public by serving mental commitments.
-This involves taking subjects into custody to transport them to a local mental health facility for evaluation and, if committed, transporting them to facilities all over the state or taking the subject back to their residence if not committed.
+This involves taking subjects into custody to transport them to a local mental health facility for evaluation and, if committed, transporting them to facilities throughout the state.

-Assist the Jail Division with the transport of inmates to the Hospital, State prisons, and other County Jail facilities throughout the state.
+Assist the Jail Operations with the transport of inmates to the Hospital, State prisons, and other County Jail facilities throughout the state.

-Special checks of county property while on duty such as Department of Social Services, County Garage and County Parks, etc. Also perform special checks per citizen’s request.
+Special checks of county properties while on duty and citizen’s request.

 Civil paperwork that requires immediate attention, such as Child Pick up Order, Injunction or Restraining Orders, or requires the assistance of a supervisor such as Claim and Delivery, Attachment, etc.